Democratic Republic of the Congo: Chinese Development Finance Profile, 2000-2022

 Abstract

-This country profile of the Democratic Republic of Congo (DRC) provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to the DRC between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in the Democratic Republic of the Congo (DRC) from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.